Did some work behind the scenes of the game blog page so that the game filters now work much better.

 This is where you can read any of my irregular wafflings about computer gaming.
 The whole point of this blog is to help motivate me to properly finish games, whether they be recent ones or older ones I played when I was younger that I never managed to beat.

-The second game, which I completely failed to finish, was Gobliins 2.
+The second game I had a go at recently, which I completely failed to finish, was Gobliins 2.
 I'd wanted to try and get through this for ages, ever since playing the first part of the game on my Amiga years ago.
 I think it was a demo on a cover disk, or maybe someone had got a dodgy copy which would only allow you to play the first area.
 Whichever it was, I have vague memories of quite enjoying it back in my teens.
 I even named my Goblin on WoW Fingus after one of the characters from this.

 Fast forward to now, and holy shit what a drag.
 Stupid, awkward controls, especially the inventory, and the ridiculous moon logic, made this totally unplayable.
 Add in to the mix the fact that the sound kept throwing up stupid beeps and fart noises.
 These were obviously errors in the ScummVM emulator and made me mute the game, taking away the silly noises of the characters which was one of the best things about it.